nipafx/nipafx.dev/content/articles/2017-10-03-java-module-system-tutorial.md

 -   a module is a run-time concept created from a modular JAR
 -   a modular JAR is like any old plain JAR, except that it contains a module descriptor `module-info.class`, which is compiled from a module declaration `module-info.java`
 -   the module declaration gives a module its name, defines its dependencies (with `java§requires`, `java§requires static`, and `java§requires transitive`) and API (with `java§exports` and `java§exports to`), enables reflective access (with `java§open` and `java§opens to`) and declares use or provision of services
--   modules are placed on the module path where the JPMS finds them during module resolution, which is the phase that processes descriptors and results in a readability graph
+-   modules are placed on the module path where the module system finds them during module resolution, which is the phase that processes descriptors and results in a readability graph

-If you want to learn more about the module system, read the posts I linked above, check [the JPMS tag](tag:j_ms), or get [my book *The Java Module System* (Manning)](https://www.manning.com/books/the-java-module-system?a_aid=nipa&a_bid=869915cb).
+If you want to learn more about the module system, read the posts I linked above, check the [j_ms](tag:j_ms) tag, or get [my book *The Java Module System* (Manning)](https://www.manning.com/books/the-java-module-system?a_aid=nipa&a_bid=869915cb).
 Also, be aware that migrating to Java 9 can be challenging - check my [migration guide](java-9-migration-guide) for details.